 I’ve made Booza and it was creamy and so nice the first day, after a couple of days it started getting harder so here is what I did, I let it out for 45 minutes until it melted a little and mixed it in the container with my hand mixer, then back to the freezer for another hour and here it came out smooth and creamy again.

-This recipe yields a 56Fl Oz or equal to 7 cups of booza, hence it can be a luscious dessert for your and some guests coming over.
+This recipe yields a 56Fl Oz or equal to 7 cups of Booza, hence it can be a luscious dessert for you and some guests coming over.
 But if you are making this for only you and your little family, I suggest cutting it in half so it will not stay in the freezer for long.
 Making it and enjoying it freshly is the best.

 Lebanese ice cream ( Booza)

 - In a pot, add milk, sugar, salt and cornstarch mixing very well until there is no lumps left.**

 - Put the pot on medium heat, keep stirring until it starts to bubble.

 - Add the mastic powder, keep stirring, until it gets thick and creamy.

 - Turn off the heat, cover and let it cool down until it reaches room temperature.

 - Beat the whipping cream, until it reaches stiff peak.